 Assignments in rural areas can pose a housing dilemma.
 Don’t panic!
 Google search RV parks even if you do not own an RV.
-You might be surprised to find that some RV pars will not only rent out their park model on a short-term basis to traveling healthcare professionals, but you may also be able to rent an RV to utilize as well.
+You might be surprised to find that some RV parks will not only rent out their park model on a short-term basis to traveling healthcare professionals, but you may also be able to rent an RV to utilize as well.

 NOTE: It can get cold in the winter months, so if you choose to go this route, choose your geographic locations accordingly!